mjpolak/gcp-minimal/readme.md

     1. Click newly created account on list.
     1. Switch to "Keys" Tab.
     1. Click on "Add key" and select "Create new Key", pick `JSON` type on modal.
-    1. Your certificate should be downloaded.
+    1. Certificate should be downloaded.
 1. Rename certificate to `cert.json` and move it to root directory of project.

 ## Creating Infrastructure